 Various scholars have suggested different possible causes for the problem of female foeticide.

 1. Low position of women: Women have been subjected to injustice since ages.
 Some people feel that the birth of girl child may lower their status in the society.
-There is an extreme desire for boy-child among some sections of our society.
+There is discrimination against the girl child and an extreme desire for boy-child among some sections of our society.

 2. Extreme poverty: People who live in extreme poor condition often think that the girl child would cause more economic hardship to them.
 The social evil of dowry system further worsens the situation.
 Some people think that they will to have to arrange for huge dowry for her marriage.

 3. Illiteracy: Illiteracy is the leading of all social evils.
 Illiterate people are ignorant people, and not able to judge their actions in the right perspective.